isomerpages/nlb-biblioasia/articles-archive/features/_posts/2019-01-31-post-looking-back-at-700-years-of-singapore.md

 By 1833, “Chinese, Malays, Bugis, Javanese, Balinese, natives of Bengal and Madras, Parsees, Arabs, and Caffrees [Africans]” could all be found in Singapore, as a great variety of ships sailed into its protected harbour.26 The story of Singapore as a thriving port city in Asia is “the story of multi-racial communities and networks”.27

-In the earlier decades of the 20th century, The Malaya Tribune received much support as the newspaper that expressed the voices of the local communities.
+In the earlier decades of the 20th century, *The Malaya Tribune* received much support as the newspaper that expressed the voices of the local communities.
 Readers and contributors often discussed ideas of nationhood and belonging, and of their role in Singapore.

-As Chinese and Indian workers continued to stream into Malaya in search of work, questions of who were the rightful sons and heirs of the Malayan land (was it open to all races who claimed Malaya as their home, or were only the Malays eligible?), and whether it was appropriate to maintain ties with one’s country of origin, were debated in the Tribune.
+As Chinese and Indian workers continued to stream into Malaya in search of work, questions of who were the rightful sons and heirs of the Malayan land (was it open to all races who claimed Malaya as their home, or were only the Malays eligible?), and whether it was appropriate to maintain ties with one’s country of origin, were debated in the *Tribune*.
 One lawyer wrote in the newspaper: “No matter what their nationality is, they [the local-born] should be proud to be called Sons of Malaya as much as Sons of other Countries”.28

-Identity and Unity
+#### **Identity and Unity**

 In light of the increasing dissatisfaction with the colonial administration, a sense of collectiveness among the locals began simmering: what was the significance of their living together, and how were these dwellers to distinguish themselves through their sense of belonging to this island?
 If these migrants of diverse backgrounds considered this land as their home, how should they be united in order to be set apart?